ALLBio/allbiotc2/README.md

-# ALLBio tc2
+# ALLBio testcase #2

-This repository is used to store scripts written during the Hackathon of ALLBio Testcase 2.
+This repository is used to store scripts written during the hackathon of ALLBio Testcase 2.
 The aims of this project are:

 * to provide a pipeline for Structural variation calling